renovatebot/renovate/docs/development/triage-guide.md

 ### Closing pull requests

-You won't need to close PRs very often, but you can certainly do it in case of spam or malicious content in the PR diff.
+You do not need to close PRs very often, but you can certainly do it in case of spam or malicious content in the PR diff.

 ### Reopen issues